Yayoi Kusama: Infinity Mirrors

 Getting Timed Passes at the Museum

-- Passes are offered for entrance times throughout the day, typically 10 AM through 3:45 PM.
+- Passes are offered for entrance times throughout the day, typically 10 AM through 3:45 PM, at 15-minute intervals.
 On Wednesdays, the last entry is at 6:15 PM.
 Visitors may request any available entrance time.

 Hirshhorn Members can access the exhibition at any time.
 Upon arriving at the Museum, please go to the Member line at the Information Desk in the Lobby and present your membership card and ID to receive passes.
 If you do not have your membership card with you, the Visitor Services Attendant can confirm your membership status.
 Members of the Smithsonian Institution and members of other Smithsonian Museums who are not Hirshhorn Members will need to obtain Timed Passes.